Citizenship Attorney & Naturalization Lawyer in Houston

 Throughout the naturalization process, clarity and accuracy are paramount.
 Understanding the expectations at each step helps set the stage for a successful transition.
 Our team at Maranto Law Firm, your dedicated naturalization attorney in Houston, offers comprehensive support in preparing for the notable milestones, such as the citizenship test and interview.
 We provide tailored preparation sessions to boost your confidence and understanding, ensuring you know what to expect and how to effectively convey your readiness for citizenship.

-As stated above, naturalization requires many steps.
+As mentioned above, naturalization requires many steps.
 These include:

 - Determine Eligibility: Before starting the process, ensure that you meet the eligibility criteria for naturalization (explained above).